LazyDev26/w-bud/README.md

                   At any active stage → aborted (user abort)
 ```

 1. **Planning** — Git worktrees are created per repo on a feature branch.
 The planning agent receives a structured prompt and returns a markdown plan.
+Logs are streamed back to the UI in real time via a WebSocket pub/sub broker (`broker/broker.go`), so you can watch agent output as it happens.
 2. **Approval** — The plan is displayed for review.
 Edit, approve, or reject.
 Auto-approve can be enabled in settings.
 3. **Execution** — The execution agent implements changes in the worktree.
-Output streams live via WebSocket.
+Logs continue streaming over the same WebSocket connection.
+Late subscribers (e.g., navigating back to the page) automatically receive the full history.
 4. **Completion** — Changed files are detected via `git diff`, duration is recorded, and the run is marked done.

 Repos are locked per-run to prevent concurrent modifications.
 Stale locks from crashed runs are cleaned up on backend startup.